Indicator: Forest sector financial performance

-- Strong financial performance is essential for the continued economic competitiveness of Canada’s forest industry.
+- Strong financial performance is essential for the continued economic competitiveness of Canada’s forest sector.

-- Both operating profits and return on capital employed indicate whether Canada’s forest industry can attract investment and continue to generate economic activity.
+- Both operating profits and return on capital employed indicate whether Canada’s forest sector can attract investment and continue to generate economic benefits to Canadians.

 What is the outlook?

 - The COVID-19 pandemic will likely have a negative impact on world economies and Canada’s forest sector, but the breadth of the impact remains uncertain.

 - The federal government introduced a number of emergency response measures to assist workers and help businesses deal with COVID-19 and continues to work with provinces, territories, Indigenous communities, and industry to advance the transformation of the sector in the long-term.